Title Endorsements: What They Are And When You Need Them

 A title endorsement takes protection a step further.
-Wondering if you should get a title endorsement?
-Read on to learn more about what it is, what it covers and when it may be best to get it.
+Wondering if you should get a title insurance endorsement?
+It may be worth it to take on the extra insurance coverage.

 What Is A Title Endorsement?